Skip to content

 Complete

-Run source /gpfs/space/projects/hpc-course/hpc_user/lab6/virtenv/thirdenv/bin/activate to activate the environment.
+Run source /gpfs/space/projects/hpc-course/<your_hpc_username>/lab6/virtenv/thirdenv/bin/activate to activate the environment.

 Run git clone https://github.com/bes-dev/stable_diffusion.openvino.git in your virtenv directory and navigate to it.